stonemjs/docs/src/docs/architecture/continuum.md

 Stone.js will handle how and where it runs.

 > Instead of adapting your code to your environment,
-you let the environment express itself to your domain — through Stone.js.
+you let the environment express itself to your domain, through Stone.js.

-Stone.js is the context that applies itself to the domain — not the other way around.
+Stone.js is the context that applies itself to the domain, not the other way around.

 ```mermaid
 %%{init: {"theme": "base", "themeVariables": {